cyberblast/config/readme.md

 ```
 ## Options

-You can also specify a second argument `forceReload` for `config.load`, which is false by default.
+You can also specify a second argument `forceReload` for `config.load`, which is `false` by default.
 When set to `true`, a subsequent call of config.load will reload the file from file system.
 Otherwise it will use present "cached" values.

+You can also access once loaded settings via `config.settings`.